 A debt management plan isn’t a loan, but rather a debt plan offered by credit counseling agencies.
 It combines your debt and cuts down your interest rate.
 In return, you’ll be put on a repayment plan of 3-5 years where you won’t be able to open any new lines of credit.

-Tips to Consolidating Debt with Bad Credit
+Tips for Consolidating Debt with Bad Credit

 If you’re still working on improving your credit, don’t sweat it.
 There are still a few ways you can get the best rates possible for a debt consolidation loan.